jainankit/gh-testkit/README.md

-# Tools for testing MergeQueue against GitHub
+# Tools for automatically create pull requests
+These scripts are built to test MergeQueue: [aviator.co](https://aviator.co), but you can also use them for any purpose.
+The scripts are provided as is with no expectations of improvements or bug fixes.

 ## Setup

-## Step 1
+### Step 1
 You'll need a GitHub repo and two GitHub accounts with write access to that repo.
 Create a
 [GitHub personal access token](https://github.com/settings/tokens) for each